Department Chair

 Phone: 716-839-7290

-Vicki Madaus Knapp, Ph.D., BCBA-D, LBA is the Chairperson of the Applied Behavior Analysis (ABA) Department at Daemen College and an Assistant Professor in the ABA Department.
-The Daemen College ABA Department has registered programs to provide licensure-qualifying coursework in NYS and programs designated by the Association for Behavior Analysis International as Verified Course Sequence (VCS).
+Vicki Madaus Knapp, Ph.D., BCBA-D, LBA (NY) is an Associate Professor and serves as the Chairperson and Executive Director of the Behavioral Science Department at Daemen University.
+The Daemen University Behavioral Science Department has registered programs to provide licensure-qualifying coursework in NYS and programs designated by the Association for Behavior Analysis International as Verified Course Sequence (VCS).
 Dr. Knapp holds a Doctorate in Developmental and Child Psychology from the University of Kansas with a specialization in ABA.
 She obtained her Master’s Degree in Clinical Behavioral Psychology from Eastern Michigan University and her Bachelor’s Degree in Psychology from Western Michigan University.
-Currently, she is an NYS Licensed Behavior Analyst (LBA) and a Board Certified Behavior Analyst at the doctoral level (BCBA-D).
-She has been practicing in ABA to help improve the lives of people with intellectual and developmental disabilities, including ASD, for more than 25 years.
-Dr. Knapp recently served on the Auxiliary Panel of the NYS Office of Professions Board for Behavior Analysis.
-She is currently the Secretary and Marketing Co-Chair for the New York State Association for Behavior Analysis (NYSABA), and has held other positions in the past, including Representative-at-Large, Education Chairperson, Conference Chairperson, and President.
-She has also participated with the Association for Professional Behavior Analysts (APBA) as a conference committee member.
-She has received the Award for Excellence in Service to NYSABA (2012) and the NYSABA Award for Outstanding Contributions to the Field of Behavior Analysis (2014).
+She is an NYS Licensed Behavior Analyst (LBA) and a Board Certified Behavior Analyst at the doctoral level (BCBA-D).
+She has been practicing in ABA to help people with intellectual and developmental disabilities, including ASD, meet their goals for more than 30 years.
+Dr. Knapp is a member of the NYS Board for Applied Behavior Analysis.
+She recently served as Secretary of the New York State Association for Behavior Analysis (NYSABA) and has held other positions, including Representative-at-Large, Education Chairperson, Conference Chairperson, and President.
 She has multiple scholarly publications and has provided several invited presentations at regional conferences and events.

 Faculty